alekssadowski95/FreeCAD-Beginner-Assistant/Docs/PROJECT_PLAN.md

 The FreeCAD Beginner Assistant analyses a FreeCAD FCStd File containing at least one Part Design Body and gives realtime or asynchronous feedback, based on best practices, on what was done well and what can be improved.

-All best practices with all the required information to implement them get collected in the "freecad-part-design-best-practices.xlsx" spreadsheet.
+All best practices with all the required information to implement them get collected in the [FreeCAD Best Practices](https://docs.google.com/spreadsheets/d/1ZreqK_yZHuSeZXfrCFB_nBAetcBOc8D6WC6QzSrWz-c) google docs spreadsheet.

 Types of best practices: